Tutor a Refugee Youths in Seattle!

 We are seeking volunteers interested in tutoring refugee and immigrant youth, the majority of whom are in high school working towards their diplomas.
 Aside from the challenges that come with high school for many students, these students are entering US school systems for the first time and are usually trying to gain English language skills.
 It is very important for our youth to have tutors and educational supports to encourage them through this time.
 Volunteers who speak another language, have experience living cross-culturally, or have worked with youth of color are encouraged to apply.

-Currently we have four youths who need tutors in the following Seattle areas:
+Currently we have two youths who need tutors in the following Seattle areas:

-- Central District (1): Spanish speaker preferred (but not required), high school subjects/level, basic study skills
+- Columbia City (1): Tigrinya speaker preferred (but not required), high school subjects, basic organizational and study skills

-- Lake City (1): Kiswahili/Kinyarwanda speaker preferred (but not required), intensive English, early-high school subjects/level, basic organizational and study skills
+- Othello (1): Kiswahili/Kinyarwanda speaker preferred (but not required), intensive English, early-high school subjects/level, basic organizational and study skills

 At a minimum, volunteers need to be at least 21 years old, be able to commit to one year, and meet with the youth once a week.
 Volunteers are matched individually with a youth, and work very independently once they are matched; setting a meeting schedule is up to the youth and their volunteer.
 Youth will often meet with tutors after school hours during weekdays, usually for an hour or two.